Skip to content

 What are the magic bytes for .ind files?

-The magic bytes for AOL client preferences/settings file files are 41 4F 4C 49 44 58 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for AOL client preferences/settings file (.ind) files are 41 4F 4C 49 44 58 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .ind file?